 Traditionally, Espinacas con Garbanzos is considered a part of the typical tapas served during the spring days of the Holy Week.

-The simple spinach and the popular chickpeas combination with a special mix of species is a Sevillian traditional cuisine, and you will easily find one in every tapas bar in the city!
+The simple spinach and the popular chickpeas combination with a special mix of species is a Sevillian traditional cuisine.
+You will easily find one in every tapas bar in the city!

 Perogi (Russian Pies) from Russia